ansible/workshops/exercises/ansible_rhel/2.3-projects/README.md

 This exercise covers:

 * Understanding and using an Ansible automation controller Project
-* Using Ansible playbooks kept in a Git repository.
+* Using Ansible playbooks stored in a Git repository.
 * Creating and using an Ansible Job Template

 ## Guide

 ### Setup Git Repository

-For this demonstration we will use playbooks stored in a Git repository:
+For this demonstration, we will use playbooks stored in a Git repository:

 [https://github.com/ansible/workshop-examples](https://github.com/ansible/workshop-examples)